Skip to content

 No stage gates.
 Bottom-up starts are permitted and often preferable.
 Work with the willing first; pull authority in as evidence accumulates.

-A cycle.
-The event is two days.
+A cycle with an end.
+The event is three calendar days.
 The work is the months that follow.
-Then the next cycle inspects what actually changed.
+Then the next cycle inspects what actually changed, or didn't.

 • Not consensus theatre.